Decentraland-DAO/wiki-adv/(Drafting) Modeling Base Mesh.md

 As we will work according to **reference image**, import **AvatarShape_A** base mesh.

-Importing of Base Mesh required for several things:
+Base Mesh required for several things:
 - Usage of default body parts for your model, for example, hands.
 - Parenting and weight painting final model to Base Mesh skeleton and export to Decentraland.
 - Silhouette guideline and proper connections between Avatar parts.

-It's not recommended to use default Avatar Base Mesh for modeling as topology of this model have reduced triangle count and triangulated for Decentraland.
-It's possible to use it for modeling, but you will encounter issues with topology and other steps required for creating high poly model.
+It's not recommended to use default Avatar Base Mesh for modeling because topology of this model have reduced triangle count and model is ready to-go to engine, rather than for modeling.

 ## Tools and Modifiers